Search the Health Library

 To aply for a summer jobs position, please access the application using the following link and login information.

 A notification will be sent to parent’s/guardian’s using the information provided in each student’s online application.
 In order for the student’s application to be considered complete, it is imperative that each parent/guardian complete and submit this online form by the specified deadline.
 Please see the FAQ’s below regarding additional program information.
 If you should have any additional questions you can send an email to JHSJP@jhmi.edu.

 Johns Hopkins Departments

 Department Mentor/Supervisors, in order to continue with the program’s success, we need your commitment to host and mentor a student this summer!
-We welcome you to confirm your support by completing and submitting an online 2016 Department Student Request form as soon as possible.
+We welcome you to confirm your support by completing and submitting an online 2017 Department Student Request form by May 1, 2017.

 For instructions on completing your Student Request go to: https://sites.google.com/site/projectreachetomanual/help-for-departments-completing-intake-forms.
 Please send an email to JHSJP@jhmi.edu if you should have any questions pertaining to this information.

 A notification will be sent to teacher(s)/counselor(s) using the information provided in each student’s online application.
 In order for the student’s application to be considered complete, it is imperative that two (2) teacher/counselor recommendations be submitted on the student’s behalf by the specified deadline.
 If for any reason this information is not received by teacher(s)/counselor(s) send an email to JHSJP@jhmi.edu.